 The Washburn Foundation – Building a Better Public Library for East Bridgewater

-The East Bridgewater Public Library is among the most important assets in our town.
-It has well over 3000 patrons and offers a multitude of programing for all ages from kindergarten aged children to senior citizens.
+The East Bridgewater Public Library is among the most important and valuable assets in our town.
+It has well over 7000 patrons and offers a multitude of programing for all ages from kindergarten aged children to senior citizens.
 It offers services for free that cannot be obtained anywhere else in town.
 First built from a donation from Cyrus Washburn in 1896, and expanded in 1978, the library represents the historic past of East Bridgewater and is a gateway to the future for its patrons.
-Nonetheless, it is woefully outdated and spatially inadequate to meet the demand for its resources and services.
+Nevertheless, it is woefully outdated and spatially inadequate to meet the demand for its resources and services.

-In 2013, the Library Board of Trustees adopted as part of their Strategic Plan to explore the specific needs for the Library to better pursue its vision: To be the complete civic, educational, cultural and recreational resource for each citizen of East Bridgewater.
-The Trustees have formed a Building Needs Committee, which is currently working to specify what is necessary to pursue this vision through the next several decades.
-With help from a generous Planning and Design Grant from the Massachusetts Board of Library Commissioners it has embarked on a project to produce a plan for renovation that will be put forth to the MBLC and the people of the Town to approve.
+In 2013, the Library Board of Trustees adopted as part of their Strategic Plan to explore the specific needs for the Library in order to better pursue its vision: To be the complete civic, educational, cultural and recreational resource for each citizen of East Bridgewater.
+The Trustees have formed a Building Needs Committee, which worked diligently over two years to specify what is necessary to pursue this vision through the next several decades.
+With help from a generous Planning and Design Grant from the Massachusetts Board of Library Commissioners it produced a plan for renovation that will be put forth to the MBLC and the people of the Town to approve.
+A the December 2016 Special Town Meeting the the citizens of East Bridgewater voted to approve the plan and to apply for a grant from the MBLC.
+This grant could could bring upwards of 6 million dollars to East Bridgewater for the construction project.